06 Jan Journeying To The Edge Of Art With Daniel Arsham

 Daniel Arsham’s palette is mostly monochromatic, which may be attributed to the fact that he is naturally colorblind, although he wears corrective glasses.
 His earlier output included full-color paintings, which he described as works born out of sheer necessity, because he lacked the material means to manifest his vision in three dimensions.
 Today, his prolific creation know no bounds, as he creates small-scale pieces, vast sculptural installations, furniture, architecture, and collaborates within the fashion world, working with brands such as Dior, Uniqlo, and Adidas.

 His work has ventured into the realm of collectible art toys, in collaboration with brands such as [email protected] Toys with Medicom Toys.
 With architect Alex Mustonen, he founded Snarkitecture in 2008, an art-meets-architecture project that makes architecture do things it was never intended to do.
 He has also co-created with a range of visionaries, including artist Hajime Sorayama, choreographer Jonah Bokaer, musician Pharrell Williams, artistic director of Dior Kim Jones, and artist Ronnie Fieg.
-Arsham describes himself as an alchemist, probing at the edges of art – where its practice allows the every-day to become something more.
+Daniel Arsham describes himself as an alchemist, probing at the edges of art – where its practice allows the every-day to become something more.
 What is certain is that Arsham’s creative nature is heady with momentum, and the world is to be graced with much more of what he has to offer.
 Collectors, no doubt, look on in anticipation.